hashicorp/terraform-plugin-framework/README.md

 This project follows the [support policy](https://golang.org/doc/devel/release.html#policy) of Go as its support policy.
 The two latest major releases of Go are supported by the project.

 Currently, that means Go **1.18** or later must be used when including this project as a dependency.

-## Getting Started

-Documentation for terraform-plugin-framework is still in development.
-In the meantime, the [GoDoc](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework) is the best source of documentation.

-The [`provider.Provider`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/provider#Provider) type is the root of your provider implementation.
-From there, [`provider.ResourceType`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/provider#ResourceType) and [`provider.DataSourceType`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/provider#DataSourceType) implementations define the [schema](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#Schema) of your resources and data sources, and how to create [`resource.Resource`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/resource#Resource) and [`datasource.DataSource`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/datasource#DataSource) implementations that talk to the API.

 ## Contributing